 In addition, an individual who has received a custodial sentence, whether that was suspended or not, will never be eligible to have the offence filtered.
 Equally, if an individual has received more than one conviction, the offences, no matter how minor, will never be filtered.

 However, certain cautions and convictions will be filtered depending on the time since it was committed, and the age of the offender at the time of the offence.
-The DBS are the only organisation whilst carrying out the vetting procedure that will and can do this.
+The DBS are the only organisation that can do this, as they complete the vetting on the application.

 For instance, an individual who has received a caution that is eligible for filtering when they were under 18 will have their caution filtered in 2 years.
 If they were over 18 at the time, it would take 6 years to be filtered.
-To find more information on timescales and this type of information, please visit the following website; Unlock.
+To find more information on timescales, please visit the website Unlock.

 Unlock is an independent charity for people with convictions whom need information, advice and support about their criminal record history.